🎮

 Zotac Zone 2 becomes much easier to judge once it is forced into the same room as Zotac Zone, Loki Mini Pro, and iBen L1 / X. This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Zotac Zone 2 versus Zotac Zone is interesting because brand neighbor is the obvious angle.
-Zotac Zone sits close enough to Zotac Zone 2 to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with Zotac Zone 2, Zotac Zone makes the more obvious play for readers who care about brand neighbor.
 Zotac Zone is tracked around 799.0.
-From another angle, zotac Zone 2 versus Loki Mini Pro is interesting because more powerful is the obvious angle.
-Loki Mini Pro sits close enough to Zotac Zone 2 to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, loki Mini Pro is tracked around Discontinued.
-From another angle, zotac Zone 2 versus iBen L1 / X is interesting because better value is the obvious angle.
-Compared with Zotac Zone 2, iBen L1 / X makes the more obvious play for readers who care about better value. iBen L1 / X is tracked around Discontinued.
+In practice, zotac Zone 2 versus Loki Mini Pro is interesting because more powerful is the obvious angle.
+If Zotac Zone 2 feels almost right but not quite, Loki Mini Pro is the sort of nearby detour that can completely change the shortlist.
+Loki Mini Pro is tracked around Discontinued.
+That said, zotac Zone 2 versus iBen L1 / X is interesting because better value is the obvious angle.
+In practice, if Zotac Zone 2 feels almost right but not quite, iBen L1 / X is the sort of nearby detour that can completely change the shortlist. iBen L1 / X is tracked around Discontinued.
 Its overall rating is ⭐️⭐️⭐️⭐️.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.